Research

 Methods: Agent-Based Models, Monte Carlo Simulation, Simulation-Based Inference

-Social Context in the Schelling Model Using LLMs with Andreas Pape, Srikanth Iyer, Carl Lipo, Yixin Ren, Christopher Zosh (Working Paper)
+Social Context in the Schelling Model Using LLMs with Andreas Pape, Srikanth Iyer, Carl Lipo, Yixin Ren, Christopher Zosh (Work in progress)

 Fields: Computational Economics, Behavioral Economics, Social Dynamics